MORGAN TYRE PRESSURES

 Many of you will be surprised at how "off" your tyre pressure has been.
 Your Morgan car will feel astonishingly different..
 You might even think something is amiss..but it is impossible to argue with the results of this test.
 You will adjust in a drive or two and the car will be more controllable and safer.
 Like all good drivers, you will instinctively adjust to that and soon drive within the expanded arena you have created.
 Ergo, more fun!

 WATCHPOINT More than 50% of the trad Morgans I have encountered have tyre pressure that is way too high.
 As tyres are the major part of comfort and comportment with these Morgans, one can own one for a lifetime and never truly experience its wonders.
-Too high pressures wliminate comfort and forces the vehcile to bouce down the road with a unpleasant brittle feeling.
-Combined with the pre-June 1993 brake proportioning, it forces the car to slide and bounce its rear out in corners. :(
+Too high pressures eliminate comfort and forces the vehicle to bounce down the road with a unpleasant brittle feeling, that slides the cars rather than grips to road.
+Combined with the pre-June 1993 brake proportioning, it forces the cars to lose their rear in corners. :(

 WHAT TYRE WEAR INDICATES